AntonOvsyannikov/aiopypay/README.md

 @auth_required()
 Returns account status by account id.
 Owner of account should be authorized.
 ```

 ```
 @routes.post(r'/users/{user_id:\d+}/accounts/{currency_id:[A-Z]{3}}')
 @auth_required('user_id')
 Creates new account with given currency.
 ```

 ```
 @routes.post(r'/users/{user_id:\d+}/transfers')
 @form_data('from', 'to', 'amount')
 @auth_required('user_id')
-Makes transfer from account id "from" to accound with id "to".
+Makes transfer from account id "from" to account id "to".
 Owner of "from" account should be authorized.
+If accounts belongs to same user there is no commission.
+If accounts belongs to different users, there is commission, configured for each currency.
+Commission is charged additionally to transfer amount and transferred to special account (depends on currency) of superuser, which id is 1.
+Currency conversion not supported.
 ```

 ```
 @routes.get(r'/users/{user_id:\d+}/transfers')
 @query_string('from', 'to', 'sort')
 @auth_required('user_id')
 Lists all transfers from and to given user.
 User should be authorized.
 Additional filetering is available by given "from" and "to" user ids.
-Also list can be sorted ascendig or descending with "sort=[asc|dsc]"
+Also list can be sorted ascending or descending with "sort=[asc|dsc]"
 ```